jsiek/deduce/LinkedLists.md

   }
 ```

 Let us proceed with the case for `i = 0`.
-Deduce simplifies the goal
-and responds with
+Deduce responds with
 ```
 Goal:
     start = 0 + start